Photographing Cards Like a Pro (Raw & Slab)

 File Naming & Workflow

-Adopt a consistent naming convention and pair shots so you can find and reuse them quickly.
+Adopt a consistent naming convention and pair shots so you can find and reuse them quickly — ideally straight into an eBay CSV listing workflow.

 • Example: 2022-topps-chrome-150-refractor-psa9-front.jpg